 - First, Bee Market revolutionized its supply chain by adopting an intelligent approach to inventory management.

-- Second, it implemented an innovative reporting system which allowed the company to track its performance indicators in real-time.
+- Second, it implemented an innovative reporting system that allowed the company to track its performance indicators in real-time.

 How Leafio affects business performance and key indicators

-That was before Bee Market reached out to LEAFIO for help in automating their supply chain processes.
-David Jennings, a cateory manager for the supermarket chain, described Leafio as “absolute magic.”
+That was before Bee Market reached out to Leafio for help in automating their supply chain processes.
+David Jennings, a category manager for the supermarket chain, described Leafio as “absolute magic.”

-“All of the inventory I am responsible for is shown on the dashboard, I can track my top-movers, promotional goods, and new inventory all in real-time,” Jennings said.
+“All of the inventory I am responsible for is shown on the dashboard, I can track my top-movers, promotional goods, and new inventory all in real-time.

-Leafio also processes real time data and generates ABC analysis, and performance and supplier reliability reports on a daily, weekly, monthly or quarterly basis.
+Leafio also processes real-time data and generates ABC analysis, performance and supplier reliability reports on a daily, weekly, monthly or quarterly basis.
 This level of automated replenishment allowed Bee Market’s managers to focus on strategy rather than operations, allowing them to focus on growing their company.